 There are times when you need to run a command-line application.
-This article shows how, using an example.
+This article shows how using an example.
 We will convert a PNG file to WebP using Google’s Libwebp application.
 As we work through the example, we will learn many important Cmd commands, including some advanced ones.
 In the end, we will see how to convert multiple images with a single command.

 Download and extract the application

 If you like to follow along with the guide, download the application from this page https://developers.google.com/speed/webp/download.
 Click on the Download for Windows link on that page.
 Extract the contents of the zip file.
-If you don’t have a compression program like Winzip or 7zip installed, you can use the zip support built into Windows.
-Right-click of the zip file and choose extract all from the context menu.
+If you don’t have a compression program like Winzip or 7zip installed, you can use the zip file support built into Windows.
+Right-click on the zip file and choose extract all from the context menu.
 If another program is already associated with the zip file type, the built-in Windows option will not be available.

 Open the Cmd Terminal